 Click the ePub button and the file will download to your computer

 Cr8it download ePub functions will download your crate with an ePub file extension (.EPUB) in the standard open ebook format.

+The ePUB button won’t be visible if the ‘previews’ system configuration parameter is set to ‘off’.

 Delete a Crate